opencord/voltha-docs/bandwidth-profiles/bandwidth-profiles.rst

 ===========================================
 The ONOS Sadis application supports configuration of the bandwidth profiles in two formats, `IETF` and `MEF`.
 The values contained are expressed in kilobits/second (kbps).
-THe expectation is that a `Default` meter is always present for workflows that have flow rules installed at port startup, such as for EAPOL and DHCP.
+The expectation is a `Default` meter will always present for workflows that have flow rules installed at port startup, such as for EAPOL and DHCP.
 Meters referred by subscribers must also be present.

 The `MEF` Brandwidth Profile format is as follows: